-SC328 - New Developments in Optical Transport Networking (OTN)
+SC328 - Standards for High-Speed Optical Networking

-Sunday, 19 March
+Sunday, 24 March

-Short Course Level: Beginner
+Short Course Level: Intermediate

 Short Course Description:

-This course provides an introduction to a complementary set of standards for high-speed optical networking including the Optical Transport Network (OTN) standards developed by ITU-T Study Group 15, higher speed Ethernet (100 Gb/s, 200 Gb/s, 400 Gb/s) standards developed by IEEE 802.3, and the Flex Ethernet implementation agreement developed by the Optical Internetworking Forum (OIF).
+This course provides details of a complementary set of standards for high-speed optical networking including the Optical Transport Network (OTN) standards developed by ITU-T Study Group 15 (including Flex-OTN), higher speed Ethernet (100 Gb/s and beyond) standards developed by IEEE 802.3, and the Flex Ethernet and 400ZR implementation agreements developed by the Optical Internetworking Forum (OIF).

 Short Course Benefits: